Last updated: February 6, 2026

 Multi-timeframe analysis strategy

-• The logic: A move out of a major consolidation on a daily or weekly chart is a significant event.
-The Supertrend’s flip serves as our final, objective validation that the breakout is legitimate and a new, powerful trend is underway.
+A move out of a major consolidation on a daily or weekly chart is a significant event, often involving chart patterns that complement trend indicators to validate the strength of the new trend.
+The Supertrend’s flip serves as the final, objective validation that the breakout is legitimate and a new, powerful trend is underway.

 1. Identify the pattern: Find a clear consolidation formation on a high time frame chart.